kielejocain/NHL_sql/README.md

 * [Scrapy 0.24.2][2] is used, which has several dependancies, including lxml and OpenSSL.

-* [Sqlalchemy][3] is another required Python module.

-* This script is known to work with [PostgreSQL][4] versions 9.1.4 and 9.3.4, and with a small amount of tweaking (likely in the settings and .SQL files) can likely be made to work with several other SQL databases as well.
+* This script is known to work with [PostgreSQL][4] versions 9.1.4 and 9.3.5, and with a small amount of tweaking (likely in the settings and .SQL files) can likely be made to work with several other SQL databases as well.

+* You'll need to install libraries and headers for C development; in Ubuntu, this amounts to

+    sudo apt-get install posgresql-server-dev-X.Y

+where `X.Y` is the PostgreSQL version you've installed.

+* The python module [Sqlalchemy][3] will require the Python development headers.
+In Ubuntu, run

+    sudo apt-get install python-dev

+* All modules in the `requirements.txt` need to be installed.
+With `pip`, this can be accomplished with

+    pip install -r requirements.txt

 * One needs to be able to run bash scripts.
-They were written to work in Ubuntu; I haven't tested their ability to function in Windows with win-bash or the terminal included with Windows' or OS X's Git install.
+They were written to work in Ubuntu; I haven't tested their ability to function in any other environment, but they are exceedingly basic and should be easily tweaked at worst.

 Sequence to obtain data
 -----------------------